Steam Bath of the Brothers Krsmanović

 The Steam Bath of Brothers Krsmanović is the former public bath in Belgrade, the capital of Serbia.
-Built from 1901 to the 1920s around the former Turkish bath from the 18th century, it was the last operational public bath in Belgrade, until it was closed in 2004.
+Built from 1901 to the 1920s around the former hamam from the 18th century, it was the last operational public bath in Belgrade, until it was closed in 2004.
 In 2001 the edifice was declared a cultural monument.
 The first public swimming pool in Belgrade was opened in the venue in 1904.

 Location

 The bath is located at 45 Cara Dušana street.
 It is situated in the Stari Grad municipality's neighborhood of Dorćol.

 History

 Origin

-The predecessor of the modern bath was a former hamam, or the Turkish bath.
+The predecessor of the modern bath was a former hamam, or Turkish bathhouse.
 Called "Small Hamam", it was recorded in the Turkish plan from 1863, but it probably originated from the 18th century.

 20th century

 The present complex of the Steam Bath of Brothers Krsmanović began to develop in 1901 around the former hamam and it was finished by the 1920s.
 The venue was later renamed the "Public hot bath Dunav".
 In 1904, the first public swimming pool in the city was opened in the bath.
 Built on the spring of warm water, it was advertised at the time as the "modern hamam".
 The pool was 25 by 12 m and had a diving platform and other attraction of the day.

 Original owner of the bath was artisan Petar J. Petrović (1854-1921), who worked as the "king's and court's artistic fitter".
 His father was Josef Schauengel, who migrated to Serbia, became military medic with the rank of major and changed his name to Jovan Petrović.
 The Petrović family later sold the venue to the brothers Krsmanović.
 After World War II, the object became colloquially known as the "People's bath".